Trying to Make Somerset County Grow with Free Sunflowers and Some Local History – And Now – a Contest!

-All we ask in return is once your sunflowers grow, visit us online and share a photo.
-That’s it.
+Once your sunflowers grow, visit us online and share a photo.

 Planting your sunflower seeds are very simple.
 First find a sunny spot (should have sun most of the day).
 Then we suggest you use a broom handle or similar device (your finger if the soil is soft enough) and go down about an inch or two.
 Put two or three seeds in each hole.
 Cover and water.
 That’s IT.